LaboratoireMecaniqueLille/crappy/doc/source/physical_objects.rst

 Actuators
 ---------
-On the other hand, actuators represent all the objects that can **interact on the other part of the test**, and can be controled.
+on the other hand, actuators represent all the objects that can **interact on the other part of the test**, and can be controled.
 The most common example are motors.